john-science/john-science.github.io/_drafts/2016-06-01-doctor-who-quotient.md

     Q = 107 / 263 = 0.4  (serious fan)

-A classic Whovian, who started watching religiously from 1964 to 1989 might have a `Q` as high as:
+A classic Whovian, who watched religiously from 1964 to 1989 might have a `Q` as high as:

     Q = 155 / 263 = 0.59  (addict)